Chemical Trespassers In Your Indoor Air

 Background Indoor Air Concentrations of Volatile Organic Compounds in North American Residences (1990-2005): A Compilation of Statistics for Assessing Vapor Intrusion

 Oswer Final Guidance for Assessing and Mitigating the Vapor Intrusion Pathway from Subsurface Sources to Indoor Air (external review draft)

-CHE presents the fourth call in a series featuring the Superfund Research Program
+CHE presents the fourth call in a series featuring the Superfund Research Program.

 Early work on this topic was related to radon, a naturally occurring agent whose radioactive nature is the basis of human health risks.
 Focus has now expanded to intrusion of volatile organic compounds (VOCs).
-Depending on subsurface geology, individual building conditions, and even weather conditions, indoor air concentrations of contaminants can vary substantially from day to day across an entire neighborhood.
+Depending on subsurface geology, individual building conditions and even weather conditions, indoor air concentrations of contaminants can vary substantially from day to day across an entire neighborhood.
 Contaminant concentrations are not only difficult to predict, they are also expensive to measure.
-Despite the challenges of predicting or characterizing the vapor intrusion problem regulatory agencies are tasked with developing regulations or guidelines to ensure protection of human health.
-The speakers on this call discussed common sources of chlorinated volatile compounds in indoor air generally, and sources via the vapor intrusion pathway specifically, health concerns regarding exposures, research methods for characterizing exposure risk, and regulatory challenges at the state and federal level.
+Despite the challenges of predicting or characterizing the vapor intrusion problem, regulatory agencies are tasked with developing regulations or guidelines to ensure protection of human health.
+The speakers on this call discussed common sources of chlorinated volatile compounds in indoor air generally and sources via the vapor intrusion pathway specifically, health concerns regarding exposures, research methods for characterizing exposure risk, and regulatory challenges at the state and federal level.
 They also provided a few examples of vapor intrusion sites.

-Maria Valenti, National Coordinator of CHE's Healthy Aging and the Environment Initiative, moderated this call.
+Maria Valenti, national coordinator of CHE's Healthy Aging and the Environment Initiative, moderated this call.